-For example, suppose you are about to go on a shopping trip.
-You might say to a younger child, “Today we are going to visit 3 new stores at the Great Big Mall to get presents and look at the decorations.
+You could say, “Today we are going to visit 3 new stores at the Great Big Mall to get presents and look at the decorations.
+There will be lots of people out.
 We might have to park far away if the parking lot is full.
-Some drivers are not paying good attention so we will hold hands.
-If there are long lines and busy people, we will be patient and wait.
+Some drivers are not paying good attention so we will hold hands and Be Award.
+If there are long lines and busy people, we will use our Wait Power.
 We can tell stories while we are waiting.
-We are NOT going to visit the pet store today to look at the kittens but we can do that next month when things are quieter.
-We are NOT going to visit the ice cream store today but we can have a cookie when we get home.
-We are NOT going to buy presents for ourselves today but we can ‘bookmark’ in our minds if there is a present you might like to have someday.
+We are NOT going to visit the pet store today.
+We will do that next month when things are quieter.
+We are NOT going to visit the ice cream store today, but we can have a cookie when we get home.
+We are NOT going to buy presents for ourselves today, but we can ‘bookmark’ in our minds if there is a present you might like to have someday.
 There will be lots of lights and noises.
-It will be interesting and fun.
+I think it will be interesting and fun.
 We will Stay Together and Check First before we change our plan.”

-For an older child who is starting to be somewhat more independent, you might make and agree on a plan together.
-For example, “We are going to go to the mall.
-We will stick right next to each other until we get inside and agree to separate.
-You can visit the bookstore while I go to the department store and then we will meet at 2 at the food court.
+You could say, “We are going to go to the mall.
+We will Stay Together until we get inside.
+We’ll Check First inside before we separate.
+You can visit the bookstore while I go to the department store and then we will meet at 2:00 at the pizza place in the food court.
 You will stay where lots of people are and call me on my cell to Check First before you change your plan about who is with you, what you are doing, and where you are going – you will check before changing your plan even with people you know.
-If someone you don’t know well tries to single you out or anyone makes you uncomfortable, you will move away and go into a store, go to the head of the line, and interrupt to tell a clerk to call the security guard.
+If someone you don’t know well tries to single you out or anyone makes you uncomfortable, you will move away and go into a store, go to the head of the line, and interrupt to tell a clerk to call the security guard just like we practiced.
 You will call me if you have any problems.”

 If something unexpected happens, stick with your plan unless it is an emergency.
 For example, if you run into a friend, avoid socializing unless that was part of your plan.
-Adult socializing can cause kids to get tired out and frustrated and to feel as if the plan isn’t actually real.
+Adult socializing can cause kids to get tired and frustrated and to feel as if the plan isn’t actually real.
 Instead, you can keep moving and say, “It’s so nice to see you.
 I can’t stop to chat right now because I promised Christopher that we would do our shopping quickly.
 Have a great day!”

 Celebrate!
 At the end of each trip, review what went right.
 Congratulate family members on what they did to make this trip fun.
 Give a reward for a job well done!
 If something went wrong, discuss this at a different time, before you go out again.
 Remember that people and outings don’t have to be perfect to be great!